rGhazaliii/minesweeper/README.md

 # minesweeper
-Minesweeper game in pure javascript developed for fun and learning, if you liked pull
+Minesweeper game in pure javascript developed for fun and learning, if you liked, pull